haroldohorta/HaroldoHorta/readme.md

 <a name="-english"></a>
 ## 🇺🇸 English
-### 🗺️ Haroldo Horta's Archive
+### 🗺️ The Nomadic Eye: Haroldo Horta's Archive

+This repository is not just a gallery; it is an act of **resistance against oblivion**.
+It holds the lifework of Haroldo Horta, a documentary photographer who has traversed Latin America capturing moments where history and humanity collide.

-This repository hosts the visual legacy of **Haroldo Horta**.
-A documentary journey spanning from the resistance in Central America to the edges of Antarctica, capturing the nomadic life in the Andes and the history of Chilean Lighthouses.
+From the trenches of the Revolution in Central America to the white silence of Antarctica, this archive digitizes and geolocates thousands of negatives and digital files to return them to our common heritage.

 <img src="fotos/panos/03_english.webp" width="100%" alt="Nicaragua Internationalist">

-* **Mission:** To preserve, digitize, and geolocate half a century of analog and digital photography.
-* **Technology:** High-fidelity imagery served through a decentralized interactive map.
-* **Collections:** Sandinista Nicaragua, El Salvador, Indigenous Peoples, Antarctica, Lighthouses.
+#### 📂 Collection Pillars:
+* **🔥 Fire & Revolution (Central America):** A first-hand witness to the Sandinista insurrection in Nicaragua and the conflict in El Salvador.
+Daily life amidst war.
+* **🏔️ Roots & Andes (Indigenous Peoples):** An anthropological and visual record of the Pehuenche and Aymara communities, and life in the high Andean plateau.
+* **🌊 The Edges (Chile & Antarctica):** The solitude of Chilean Lighthouses and the immensity of the Antarctic territory.

 [↑ Back to top](#-español)